pedrobn23/Master-thesis/README.md

   - Ready.

 - Chapter 2:
-  - Section 1: Ready
+  - Ready  - still to be checked over.
-  - Section 2: Some examples are left to do.

 - Chapter 3:
-  - Ready - still to be check over.
+  - Ready - still to be checked over.

 - Chapter 4:
   - Work in Progress

+I have also a todo.md file that is also rarely updated.
+Right now it has some work that I am purposely delaying until August.

 ## Acknowledges
 Thanks a lot to Ángel González Prieto for supervising this work.